 Anger prevents critical ability, that is, it makes things worse.
 So, have patience and control!

-Sarah Knight calls this feeling of "Ostrich Mode".
-It is about putting your head inside the sand and pretend that there is no problem.
-Unfortunately it does exist, and ignoring it will make a snowball.
+Sarah Knight calls this feeling of “Ostrich Mode”.
+It is about putting your head inside the sand and pretending that there is no problem.
+Unfortunately it does exist, and ignoring it will make it snowball.

-The concern will still be there, waiting to be solved.
-So don't run away!.
+The concern will still be there, waiting to be resolved.
+So don’t run away!
 Recognize, accept and deal with it.

 Whatever the kind of outbreak you have, the simplest way around it is to change the rhythm: